buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 * For all other environment variables, user-provided values override any existing values.
 * The environment variable prefix `CNB_` is reserved.
 It MUST NOT be used for environment variables that are not defined in this specification or approved extensions.

-### POSIX Path Variables
+### Preparing the environment at build time

-When the `lifecycle` runs buildpacks, it first tears down anything defined on the `build-time` base image of the environment.
+When the `lifecycle` runs each buildpack, it first tears down any environment variables defined on the `build-time` base image of the environment.
 It only allows a [specific set](https://github.com/buildpacks/lifecycle/blob/a43d5993a4f2cc23c44b6480ba2ab09fe81d57ed/env/build.go#L9-L19) of pre-configured environment variables through.

+For the detect phase, the lifecycle then applies user-provided environment variables.
+For more information, see [clearing the buildpack environment](https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/clear-env/)

-Then, it applies `buildpack defined` environment variables including anything that might have been configured by a buildpack that ran earlier during the `build` phase.
+For the `build` phase, the process is more complex.
+Before applying user-provided environment variables, the `lifecycle` applies buildpack-provided environment variables, which is anything that a previous buildpack (a buildpack that ran earlier in the `build` phase) might have configured in its `layers` directory.

 >Note that buildpacks cannot set environment variables for other buildpacks during the `detect` phase.

 #### Example

-Looking at the following directory tree and table
+Let's look at the following directory tree to see how layers created by a previous buildpack (with id `some-buildpack-id`) would affect the environment for the current buildpack.

 ```text